 The Original Trilogy is a perfect story.
 They’re not perfect movies–but they’re a perfect story.

 So it’s really no wonder that all of us were caught and held by it.
 It’s no wonder that from the moment we saw a small projection of a princess label a all but forgotten warrior as her only hope, we bought in.

 It’s no wonder that from the moment we saw a young boy standing on a small rise outside of his farm and staring at the binary sunset on the horizon, we felt what he felt: the longing to be more, to do more, escape the confines of home and mundanity and reality and even the Galaxy.

 And Star Wars gave us that.

-Which is why it’s no wonder that forty years later, we still want more, need more, to the extent that Star Wars: The Force Awakens, as well as this new entry into the franchise did nearly 100 million in ticket sales before it was ever released, breaking not only every single ticket sales record Fandango had, but also breaking Fandango itself, crashing the sites serves with the demand.
+Which is why it’s no wonder that forty years later, we still want more, need more, to the extent that Star Wars: The Force Awakens, as well as this new entry are already are smashing records.
+Not only did The Force Awakens break every single ticket sales record Fandango had, it also broke Fandango itself, crashing the sites serves with the demand.

 So.
 Yes.
 Star Wars is important.
 To all of us.
 And I am so excited to see this Star Wars: The Last Jedi that I could another five hundred words talking about the emotion in the process.

 As you’ve seen, I am a full on geek, and as such I’ve spent a lot of time thinking about what it would be like to be part of the Star Wars universe.
 In particular, how to be a Jedi.